Sanjeev-8205/ga4_dataset-bigquery-analytics/README.md

-# ga4_dataset-bigquery-analytics
+# GA4 Analytics BigQuery Project
-This is a project using the **BigQuery GA4 Dataset**, which solely uses bigquery to extract valuable insights from the data and answer various business analytics questions.
-A **Looker Studio dashboard** is also made to provide visual access of the analytical data.
+This project uses the **BigQuery GA4 Dataset** to extract valuable insights and answer various business analytics questions.
+A **Looker Studio dashboard** is built on top of the transformed data to provide visual access to the insights.

+---

 ## Folders